openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

   /** Build the adult form of the anchor.
    *  At this point any required species
    *  is built unless it has already been set.
-   *  A validated parameter bundle must already be set.
+   *  A validated selector must already be set.
-   *  A private parameter may or may not be set,
+   *  A private selector may or may not be set,
    *  and if not set will be reported as null.
    */
   SpecializationAnchor build();